enderNakamoto/Darkforest_Mina/README.md

 In a game arena, be it a square grid of dimensions N x N or a circle with radius R, the objective is to discover the private coordinates of all planets.
 This is achieved through identifying hash collisions - by generating and comparing the Poseidon hashes for every possible coordinate pair within the game's defined space.

-Thhe experiment at `helpers/exp/mining.ts` aims to determine the time frame necessary to uncover the coordinates of all planets via hash collisions.
+The experiment at `helpers/exp/mining.ts` aims to determine the time frame necessary to uncover the coordinates of all planets via hash collisions.
 The findings from this experiment will be pivotal in defining the size of the search space (game world), ensuring it offers an adequate level of challenge while maintaining cryptographic integrity.

 We also compare Poseidon with with Keccak